 For women who don’t want hormones, the copper IUD is an option.
-Just make sure you talk to your doctor about the possibility of heavier periods, Kelly-Jones said.
+Just make sure you talk to your doctor about the possibility of heavier periods.

-As a gynecologist, Kelly-Jones said, “You have to set up expectations with a patient about what’s going to happen.
+As an ob-gyn, Langan said, “You have to set up expectations with a patient about what’s going to happen.
 If you don’t do that, you’re not going to have a happy IUD user.”

 In that spirit, here are 12 things to expect after your hormonal IUD insertion.

-“When you first get an IUD, the progestin level is the highest it’s ever going to be, even though it’s lower than a birth control pill,” Kelly-Jones said.
-“So some people get some mood issues related to that, but that should get better.”
+“When you first get an IUD, the progestin level is the highest it’s ever going to be, even though it’s lower than a birth control pill,” Langan said.
+“So, some people get some mood issues related to that, but that should get better.”

 This is made easy by the fact that the IUD goes into the uterus, with little strings that trail out through the cervix, at the end of the vagina.
 Ideally, you’ll make an appointment to see your doctor four to six weeks after insertion.

-In some cases, they can drift up inside the cervix, Kelly-Jones said.
+In some cases, they can drift up inside the cervix, Langan said.
 That likely just means it’s going to be a bit harder to get the IUD removed.

-“If you got to be in the Secret Club of No Period after getting your IUD, and then your period starts coming back, that’s also a time to make sure your IUD is in place,” Kelly-Jones said.
-“Because, what would happen if your IUD got expelled?
+“If you got to be in the Secret Club of No Period after getting your IUD, and then your period starts coming back, that’s also a time to make sure your IUD is in place,” Langan said.
+“Because what would happen if your IUD got expelled?
 You would start having your period again.”

 A benign fibroid in the uterus, called leiomyoma, could be the cause of an expulsion, or partial expulsion.